|

 with intravenous immunoglobulin, high-dose methylprednisolone or oral

 steroids.
-Re-boosters with vaccines revealed no recurrence of the disease
+Re-boosters with vaccines revealed no recurrence of the

-is not contraindicated in infants experiencing acute
+immunization is not contraindicated in infants experiencing acute

 ITP associated with vaccines.